yupingzheng00000/VaxKG/README.md

 * **PyTorch Geometric (optional but required for training the ranker):**
   Install following the [official instructions](https://pytorch-geometric.readthedocs.io/) to ensure the correct PyTorch/CUDA wheels are pulled in.
+* **Transformers (optional):** Install via `pip install transformers` if you intend to build node features with SapBERT or other Hugging Face checkpoints while training the recommender.

 ## Installation